adityaguin/Sample_Portfolio/index.md

 This portfolio highlights work done for the [Introduction to Natural Language Processing](https://github.com/kjmazidi/NLP/blob/gh-pages/index.md) class at UTD with Professor Karen Mazidi.

+Students: Your portfolio should have the following components.
+The link below is to the instructions for each component.
+Your portfolio page will contain links to your work.

 ## Portfolio Contents

-1. Overview of NLP -- a discussion of historical and current trends in NLP, along with my personal goals
+1. [Overview of NLP](https://github.com/kjmazidi/NLP/blob/master/Portfolio%20Instructions/Portfolio%20Component%201.pdf) -- a discussion of historical and current trends in NLP, along with my personal goals